 Please enjoy this transcript of my podcast featuring Adam Robinson (@IAmAdamRobinson), who answers a number of questions highlighted in my most recent book, Tribe of Mentors.
 Adam is a rated chess master who was awarded a Life Title by the United States Chess Federation and one of the two original co-founders of The Princeton Review.
 He now serves as an independent global macro advisor to the chief investment officers of a select group of the world’s most successful hedge funds and family offices.
-The episode was transcribed and therefore might contain a few typos.
-With some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the episode here or by selecting any of the options below.

 DUE TO SOME HEADACHES IN THE PAST, PLEASE NOTE LEGAL CONDITIONS:

 Tim Ferriss owns the copyright in and to all content in and transcripts of The Tim Ferriss Show podcast, with all rights reserved, as well as his right of publicity.

 You are welcome to share the below transcript (up to 500 words but not more) in media articles (e.g., The New York Times, LA Times, The Guardian), on your personal website, in a non-commercial article or blog post (e.g., Medium), and/or on a personal social media account for non-commercial purposes, provided that you include attribution to “The Tim Ferriss Show” and link back to the tim.blog/podcast URL.
 For the sake of clarity, media outlets with advertising models are permitted to use excerpts from the transcript per the above.

 WHAT IS NOT ALLOWED: